peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>byteCount</code> - The number of bytes of the stored floating-point number;
   this also specifies the format of the "floatingBits" parameter.
-This value can be 2 if "floatingBits"'s lower 16 bits identify the floating-point number in IEEE 754r binary16 format; or 4 if "floatingBits"'s lower 32 bits identify the floating-point number in IEEE 754r binary32 format; or 8 if "floatingBits" identifies the floating point number in IEEE 754r binary64 format.
+This value can be 2 if "floatingBits"'s lowest (least significant) 16 bits identify the floating-point number in IEEE 754r binary16 format; or 4 if "floatingBits"'s lowest (least significant) 32 bits identify the floating-point number in IEEE 754r binary32 format; or 8 if "floatingBits" identifies the floating point number in IEEE 754r binary64 format.
 Any other values for this parameter are invalid.

 **Returns:**